orderbird/data-engineer-challenge/README.md

 # data-tech-challenge
-Hey Data Scientist.
+Hey Data Engineer.
 Welcome.
 Your mission, should you choose to accept it is to analyse the following data and get back to us with the results.

 ## The Data